shop-gang/tangerine/docs/ISSUES.md

 ---

+## Next Immediate Steps (Storage Cleanup):

+1. **Free Up Workspace Storage:**
+   - [ ] Delete old coverage reports and test results in `client/coverage/`, `server/coverage/`, and `client/test-results/`.
+   - [ ] Run `npm prune` in all `package.json` directories to remove extraneous packages.
+   - [ ] Remove unused files in `docs/archive/` and other documentation folders.
+   - [ ] Run `npm cache clean --force` and clear other package manager caches if used.
+   - [ ] (Optional) Prune unused Docker images/containers if using Docker: `docker system prune -a`.
+   - [ ] (Optional) Prune devcontainer layers: `docker image prune` or use VS Code Dev Containers command.
+   - [ ] Move large, infrequently used files to external or cloud storage if possible.

+---

 #### Documentation updated June 9, 2025: E2E and integration test setup, robust Jest/Playwright separation, and test-in-container script improvements complete.